Botanical Survey of India

-Botanical Survey of India (BSI) is a governmental research institution in Kolkata, West Bengal, India.
-It was founded on 13 February 1890 during British Raj in India and now is under the Government of India Ministry of Environment, Forest and Climate Change.
-BSI is broadly responsible for research and conservation of plant wealth of India, flora and endangered species of India, botanical surveys, collecting and maintaining germplasm and gene bank of endangered, patent and vulnerable plant species, and contributing to taxonomic research.
+Botanical Survey of India (BSI) is an Indian governmental research institution headquartered in Kolkata.
+It was founded on 13 February 1890 during the British Raj, and is currently under the purview of the Ministry of Environment, Forest and Climate Change of the Government of India.
+The agency is broadly responsible for research and conservation of the flora of India, botanical surveys, collecting and maintaining germplasm, and gene bank of endangered, patent and vulnerable plant species, and contributing to taxonomic research.